dkovacs24/ReviOS_faq/docs/related.md

 **For FACEIT we always recommend to use the latest versions of ReviOS.** [Details below](#which-version-do-i-need-for-faceit).

+### Which version is the best?

+Even if you do find **older version of ReviOS, we do not recommend** using those, since they are outdated.
+Maybe ancient version have better latency or speed, but the number of software that supports those versions are declining day by day.

+So always **install the latest**, because that is the best.

-### Which version is the fastest?
-Or the better?
-ReviOS 10 or ReviOS 11?
+### ReviOS 10 or ReviOS 11?

 These two versions of ReviOS have very little difference between them, and it mainly boils down to **what do you like more**.
 Windows 10 or Windows 11.
 Although **DirectX 12 games** and latest **Intel** processors, like the **12th generation** are more supported on **Windows 11**, these are not ReviOS related things, these differences are present on the stock Windows too.

 Also, if you plan on using anti-cheat systems like FACEIT or Vanguard, you may need to enable Secure Boot and TPM, regardless that ReviOS 11 skips the check when installing, so if your hardware does not support it, use ReviOS 10.

+---

+## Unsupported things on ReviOS

+Disabled:

+- Automatic Windows Updates
+    - With that automatic driver installation too.
+Install your drivers manually.
+[Help here](not-related.md#internetsoundbluetoothother-hardware-not-working)

+Not working:

+- Phone calls
+- Microsoft email client

 ---